sethmfuller/block-fight/assets/docs/documentation.md

 ### Iteration 4

-    * Added arms and head
+    * Add arms and head
     * Add different kinds of blocks (defensive block and offensive blocks)